anastasia-stefanescu/focus-dev/README.md

 # Code Stats - Efficiency Tracker VSCode Extension for programmers

 A Visual Studio Code Extension (destined for self-use!) that monitors and puts together detailed statistics on developers’ activities within the IDE

-The Extension also aims to identify a possible state of mind of the programmer (such as focus, frustration) and provide suggestions on how to manage their emotions.
+The Extension also aims to identify a possible state of mind of the programmer (such as focus, frustration) and provide suggestions on how to manage their emotions

-It tracks actions such as:
+## It tracks actions such as:
 - writing code
 - debugging
 - executing code